RHINO-Experiment/rhino-daq/README.md

 # observe.sh
 Shell script for running observations.
 Will run scripts for hardware in parallell with setting defined prior to observing with obs_config.yaml.

-# nanovna.py
-Functions for controlling the nanoVNA from https://github.com/PICC-Group/pynanovna

 # old - observe.func.py
 Old utility functions and classes for running observations.
 Needs to be integrated into /src/